-Facial trauma is a broad term that covers a number of different injuries to the face and mouth, and includes such injuries as cuts, burns, contusions, and more.
-While facial injuries range in severity, it is important to have them examined promptly, even if days, weeks or even months later.
-At Dallas Oral Surgery Associates, we can provide you with the treatments you need to restore your face, your mouth, and your quality of life.
+Facial trauma is a broad term that covers a range of different injuries to the face and mouth.
+These injuries can include cuts, burns, contusions, fractures, and more.
+Facial injuries can range in severity and complexity, but it is crucial to have them properly examined as soon as they occur.
+At Dallas Oral Surgery Associates, we always advise that facial injuries be addressed even if days, weeks, or months later.
+Our office can provide you with a range of treatments in order to restore your mouth, your face, and your quality of life.

 What Causes Facial Trauma?

-Facial trauma can occur in some different situations, including such things as:
+Facial trauma can occur in several different situations, including:

 Treating Soft Tissue Injuries

-Your face and mouth consist of a significant amount of soft tissue.
-Along with being delicate, this tissue contains blood vessels and nerves.
-Certain areas of your soft tissues also house salivary glands and ducts.
-Facial trauma that affects your soft tissues can not only affect your appearance; they can also harm the functions of these systems.
-At Dallas Oral Surgery Associates, we are experts at repairing soft tissue injuries.
-Not only can we restore your appearance, we can also repair blood vessels, nerves, salivary glands, and salivary ducts, helping to ensure the function properly.
+Your face and mouth have a significant amount of soft tissue.
+This tissue is delicate and contains millions of blood vessels and nerves.
+Certain areas of soft tissue also house salivary glands and ducts.
+For this reason, facial trauma does not only affect aesthetics and facial appearance but the functions of these systems.
+At Dallas Oral Surgery Associates, we specialize in repairing soft tissue injuries.
+Along with restoring your appearance, we can repair blood vessels, salivary glands, and salivary ducts, helping to ensure they function properly.

 Treating Bone Injuries

-If you have experienced any facial trauma, even if it does not seem serious, you should seek treatment right away.
-For more information, and to schedule your consultation, call Dallas Oral Surgery Associates today at 214-363-9946.
+Even if it does not seem serious, you should seek treatment right away if you have experienced any facial trauma.
+For more information or to schedule a consultation, please call our office at 214-363-9946.